Code-Institute-Submissions/cmd-source-MS1/README.md

  ##### For Mobile
  1. The options for either One Years Membership or Monthly Recurring Membership stack on top of each other in the mobile version.
+ 2. The membership options display well to the user in the transition from destop to tablet to mobile.
- 2. Both options display as originally intended from the wireframes.
+ 3. Both options display as originally intended from the wireframes.
- 3. Both Join Now buttons display and transition in their annimation as intended when the user hovers over them.
+ 4. Both Join Now buttons display and transition in their annimation as intended when the user hovers over them.

 ### Sign up form
 ##### For Desktop / Tablet
  1. Click the Join Now button from the Join page.
- 2. The sign up form is presented in two columns.
+ 2. The user is then transitioned to the sign up form for the users details.
+ 3. This appears in two columns on the desktop and one on a tablet.
+ 4. All the fields have the correct inputs, meaning the name fields except text, the email field needs an @ symbol and the mobile field needs digits.
- 3. Input fields have place holders for the info they are intended for, fields are required before the submit button can be selected.
+ 5. Input fields have place holders for the info they are intended for, fields are required before the submit button can be selected.
- 4. The submit button does not yet action successfully, I am currently investigating this.*
+ 6. The submit button does action a submit but I do not yet get a successful submit page. *Still investigating this.

 ##### For Mobile
  1. Click the Join Now button from the Join page.
- 2. The sign up form is presented in one column.
+ 2. The sign up form is presented in one column and visually flows well down to the submit button.
- 3. Input fields have place holders for the info they are intended for, fields are required before the submit button can be selected.
+ 3. All the fields have the correct inputs and are required just like the desktop.
- 4. The submit button does not yet action successfully and falls outside of the forms border, I am currently investigating this.*
+ 4. The submit button does action a submit but I do not yet get a successful submit page. *Still investigating this.

  ### Timetable page
  ##### For Desktop / Tablet
  1. Click on the Timetable in the nav-bar
  2. The Timetable displays as intended on desktop with each day of the week bein side by side in parallel.
  3. On a tablet the days of the week stack on top of each other as intended.
+ 4. The classes available to the user are clear and obvious with the help of fontawesome's visual icons.

  ##### For Mobile
  1. Click on the Timetable in the nav-bar
  2. Like the tablet the days of the week stack on top of each other as intended.
+ 3. Again, the classes available to the user are clear and obvious with the help of fontawesome's visual icons.

 ### Gallary page
 ##### For Desktop / Tablet
  1. Click on the Gallary in the nav-bar.
  2. The images render well on the desktop in two columns.
- 3. The images are not optimal on the table.
-Currnetly looking at how I might optimize them.

-##### For Desktop / Tablet
+ 3. The two columns switch to one colum when viewing on a tablet in order to avoid image stretching.
+ 4. The images viewed provide an impression of work and enjoyment.

+##### Moblie
- 1. Click on the Timetable in the nav-bar
+ 1. Click on the Gallary in the nav-bar
- 2. The images render very well on the mobile in one column.
+ 2. The images render well on the mobile in one column.
+They did initially lean to the right but this has been fixed.
- 3. The images do slightly lean to the right, I am currently investigating this.
+ 3. Again, the images viewed provide an impression of work and enjoyment.

 -------